samsungsamiio/samsungsami.io/source/sami/sami-changelog.md

 Here we'll be posting regular updates about SAMI and updates to the documentation.

+### June 7, 2015

+We documented the new functionalities of the Device Simulator: simulate sending data via WeSocket and simulate sending Actions.
+Download the latest file from [Device Simulator](/sami/demos-tools/device-simulator.html).

 ### May 27, 2015

 We expanded our documentation on the [three types of access tokens](/sami/sami-documentation/authentication.html#three-types-of-access-tokens) used in authentication and clarified permissions and [rate limiting](/sami/sami-documentation/rate-limiting.html#rate-limits-for-three-actors) for the token types.